remy-phelipot/gta5checkscript/README.md

 No dependencies required.
 Developed against Python 2.7.9.

+If you use Python 3.x, use the `checkGta3.py` script.

 # Execution

 Place the `checkGta.py` file in the directory above your GTA V install.